giuliabelotti/CMEPDA_DiMuon/README.md

 In the folder "Plot" we can find two subfolders called "Muon" and "Electron", where are saved all the plots relative to that channel.

 ## Test
-Four unittests are been written for this analysis to test the selection of the particles, the mass and angle distributions, the forward-backward asymmetry and the library VectorLibrary.h.
+Four unittests are been written for this analysis to test the selection of the particles, the mass and angle distributions, the forward-backward asymmetry and the library Vector_Library.h.
 All the unittests can be run in the main folder typing:
 ```bash
 python3 -m unittest Test/name_of_the_test.py